"If I was making Wing Commander today, Star Citizen is what I would do." - Chris Roberts

 A set of modding tools will allow players to submit their own mods and ship designs for potential inclusion in the game universe by the developers.
 As an example of ship complexity, a small fighter consists of over 150 parts and within that design there are around 60 individually animated parts.

 Hangar Module (Released August 29, 2013)

-Intended both as an early reward for backers as well as a preliminary testbed for the game's systems, the Hangar Module lets players preview a small selection of ships they purchased in their own personal hangar.
-There are three aesthetic 'tiers' of hangar based on the size of ship purchased; Discount for the Aurora and 300i, Business for the Hornet and Freelancer ships, and Deluxe for the Constellation.
+Intended both as an early reward for backers as well as a preliminary testbed for the game's systems, the Hangar Module let players preview a small selection of ships they purchased in their own personal hangar.
+There were three aesthetic 'tiers' of hangar based on the size of ship purchased; Discount for the Aurora and 300i, Business for the Hornet and Freelancer ships, and Deluxe for the Constellation.

 Cloud Imperium Games (CIG) has already received a significant amount of feedback from the community which has allowed them to make further refinements to the quality of the module.

 Alongside this feature, CIG opened up access to its in-game store called Voyager Direct which allows players to purchase equipment and decorations with credits earned in the game, or through credit packs purchased with real money.

 Future revisions of the module will allow players to visit each other online in their own hangars, purchase additional decorative items and living areas, and customise the layout of items within the hangars and rooms.

 'Star Marine' FPS Module (TBA Q3-Q4 2015)

 This module will allow players to experience the walkable outdoor environments outside of the hangar such as trade shops, bars / clubs and the city streets.